-A pallet should be used for transportation to the final installation location.
-The basic unit can be transported with a lift truck, hand truck or by means of 3/4" pipes fed through the holes in the baseplate or frame (max. pipe diameter in the evaporator-compressor frame area, 25 mm).
-In the frame area, the pipes must run parallel to the operator side (see figure).
+A pallet should be used to transport the heat pump to its final installation location.
+The basic device can be transported with a lift truck, hand truck or by means of 3/4" pipes fed through the holes in the baseplate or frame.